bergmannjg/fshafas/readme.md

 Ths is a port of the JavaScript [hafas-client library](https://github.com/public-transport/hafas-client) to F#, a client for [HAFAS](https://de.wikipedia.org/wiki/HAFAS) public transport APIs.

-The hafas endpoints Db, Bvg and Svv are supported.
+The hafas endpoints Bvg, Oebb and Svv are supported.

 The F# library compiles to dotnet and (via [Fable](https://github.com/fable-compiler/Fable)) to JavaScript  and Python.